psychemedia/storytelling-notes/and-the-girl-played-on.md

 "Mother, could you, could you help me.
 There is some-wo... something I need you to help me with, in the woods..."

 And what mother could deny her daughter?
 And hand in hand they set off, walking back through the woods.
+And sometimes the girl ran ahead, and other times it was as if she didn't want her mother to go.

 As they came in sight of the cross-roads, the devil in the long green coat smiled, and clicked `[click]` his fingers.
-And where the girl's mother had been, there were now just bones, and her mother long gray silvery hair.
+And where the girl's mother had been, there were now just bones, and her mother's long silvery gray hair.
 And the girl looked at them, and then straight back at the devil.
-With a gleam of anticipation in her eye.
+With curious expectation in her eye.

 And as the devil took the bones, and the hair, and fashioned them into a long, taught bow, the girl said, "oh, how my mother's hair has never pulled so tight".